smartsupp/smartsupp-sdk-widget/README.md

 ## Usage

 Initialize script with your `KEY` and options.
-For more information about options you can visit [Docs](https://docs.smartsupp.com/chat-box/configuration/)
+For more information about options visit [Docs](https://docs.smartsupp.com/chat-box/configuration/)

 ```typescript
 import smartsupp from 'smartsupp-widget'